 Unfortunately, or perhaps fortunately for those hardcore gamers, this game still allowed many irreversible deaths and dead end puzzles.

-A minigame included within SQ3 that had a hidden message randomly displayed when the player received a high score.
+Astro Chicken was a minigame included within Space Quest 3, that featured a hidden message randomly displayed when the player received a high score.
 The goal of the game was to land a chicken on a trampoline.
 Upon doing so the chicken would let out a resounding "Bacock!", and then you would repeat.
 The game has similarities to Lunar Lander but the chicken rebounds from the trampoline if it lands too hard.

 The game received very good critical reviews from the various media at the time generally getting 4 out of 5 or around 80% mark reviews.